ave you ever smelled a rotten egg? Those things are horrible! They stink worse than an outhouse! I know that's hard to believe, but it's the truth!

 But all the laughter was cut short when someone inside the outhouse began yelling.
 "Here!!
 You boys quit that!
 It was Grandpa!
 Now, Grandpa was not one to grab a stick and give you a whupping.
-But, I guess just about everyone of his grandchildren had experienced a swat or two from him especially when it came to throwing cottonboles.
-Him being the partriarch of the family, he was probably the most feared.
+But, I guess just about everyone of his grandchildren had experienced a swat or two from him especially when it came to throwing cotton boles.
+Him being the partriarch of the family, he was absolutely the most feared.

 All of a sudden, what seemed like so much fun was turned into fear and dismay.
 Pandomonium broke out as cousins scattered everywhere.
 They were fighting for hiding places.
 Some ran inside to hide under the bed, a couple hit the corn crib, a couple more went up the hay loft.
 Everywhere, kids were skeddadling!
 But, now it was not quite so funny!

 I don't know how many got caught, or got a busting for it.
-But one thing is for sure: We learned something else not to do!
+But one thing is for sure: We learned two something else's we were not to do!